Lord-Scrubington-II/ConsoleSweeper/README.md

 # ConsoleSweeper
-An app written in Python that plays a version of Minesweeper that runs in the terminal.
+An app written in Python that plays a version of Minesweeper which runs directly in the terminal.
 Uses the `curses` library to simulate a GUI via character-cell manipulation.

 ## Images
 Main Menu: